Forwarding Charges Definition: Everything You Need to Know

 Customs duties are an obvious part of clearing and forwarding shipments.
 However, not every importer builds them into the overall cost of their shipping.
 Don't be caught in that mistake.
 Do your due diligence and talk things over with your freight forwarder concerning how much you're expected to pay for your shipment.
 It's good practice to work with a higher budget and spend less at the end of the day.

 Demurrage is the keeping of cargo too long at its port of arrival and the extra cost incurred as a result of such a delay.
 Generally, you won't have demurrage-related issues if you know how long you're permitted to keep your cargo at the port (it's usually between four to seven days for both imported and exported goods).
 However, if you don't make your findings properly or you wrongly assume that you can keep your cargo at its port of arrival longer than you're allowed, you'll run into extra expenses.

 For instance, if the destination country of your shipment has different hold times at port from any other countries you're familiar with and you don't do some research to equip yourself with the required knowledge, you'll have to deal with demurrage-related hassle and detention.
 You can avoid this by doing due diligence.

 If you need help with forwarding charges, post your legal need at UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.